adivar99/SQL-Engine/README.md

 # Conclusion
 Creating the project was a great learning experience.
 Hope to improve the efficiency of the Engine and eliminate as many limitations as possible.
 Feel free to reach out to me to create a branch and/or any improvements to the project.

+# Post-Script
+I have deleted the scholarship.csv.
+I apologise to anyone who's name I put in the datasheet.
+I used the data as an example during the presentation and I should've deleted it soon after.
+Thanks!